sincezola/MVC-Classical-API/README.md

 # MVC-Classical-API

-An Ts api with Solid & MvC principles.
+An TypeScript api with Solid & MvC principles.

 (It can be greatly improved by adding business rules and other routes.)